magento/merchdocs/src/sales-channels/amazon/amazon-pre-setup-tasks.md

 All products and data synced between Magento and Amazon is managed by the cron.
 When you complete tasks like add or update listings and receive orders, a cron job sends and receives data between your Magento backend and your Amazon Seller Central account.

 - [Enable Magento cron]({{ site.baseurl }}{% link system/cron.md %}).

 - For maximum performance, [set Magento cron]({{ site.baseurl }}{% link configuration/advanced/system.md %}) to run once every five minutes.

 ## 2. Create your Amazon Seller Central account.

 Before you begin to set up your Amazon Sales Channel, you must have an active Amazon Seller Central account.
-If you don't have an existing Amazon Seller account in the [North America][1] (US, CA, MX) region, you can complete Amazon's seller account set up process.
+If you don't have an existing Amazon Seller account in the [North America][1] (US, CA, MX)  or [European](https://services.amazon.co.uk/services/sell-online/how-it-works.html) (UK) region, you can complete Amazon's seller account set up process.

-Amazon Sales Channel requires a [Professional Seller account][2]{: target="_blank"} on Amazon Seller Central, in the North America region.
+Amazon Sales Channel requires a [Professional Seller account][2]{: target="_blank"} on Amazon Seller Central.
 Amazon charges a monthly subscription and fees for selling.
 See [Amazon: Choose your selling plan][3]{: target="_blank"}.

 ## 3. Make sure you are an approved seller on Amazon.